-The AERO.qc allows users to monitor and fix loudness problems automatically in real time during production or as audio enters the plant for ingest.
-It couples the ITU-R BS.1770 loudness measurement standard with proprietary signal analysis techniques to evaluate content and make adjustments.
-The new UPMAX-II algorithm is included for reference-quality 5.1 channel upmixing.
-Operator intervention can range from full control of measurement and audio adjustment to highly automated processing that requires little oversight.
-Full-color front-panel metering provides comprehensive real-time loudness indication.
-Options include Dolby E and Dolby Digital decoding, AERO(TM)-style multiband loudness and dynamic range control, multichannel analog output with speaker EQ, and HD/SD-SDI input and output.
+The AERO.qc enables users to monitor and fix loudness problems automatically in real time during production or as audio enters the plant for ingest.
+It couples the ITU-R BS.1770 loudness measurement standard with signal analysis techniques to evaluate content and make adjustments.
+The new UPMAX-II algorithm is included for reference-quality 5.1-channel upmixing.
+Full-color, front-panel metering provides comprehensive real-time loudness indication.
+Options include Dolby E and Dolby Digital decoding, AERO-style multiband loudness and dynamic range control, multichannel analog output with speaker EQ and HD/SD-SDI input and output.